machadexx/machadexx/README.md

 ### Hi there! 👋

-- I'm a 20yo student @ IPMAIA and part-time worker @ Jerónimo Martins.
+- I'm a 21yo student @ IPMAIA and a Trainee Technical Consultant @ Tlantic, SI.

-- I'm currently learning JavaScript and always ready for a challenge!

 - My LinkedIn profile is www.linkedin.com/in/machadexx